 The remaining 8,843,511 shares of Common Stock are deemed "Restricted Shares" under Rule 144.
 The number of shares of Common Stock available for sale in the public market is limited by restrictions under the Securities Act and lock-up agreements under which the holders of such shares have agreed not to sell or otherwise dispose of any of their shares for a period of 90 days after the date of this Prospectus without the prior written consent of Robertson, Stephens & Company LLC.
-Beginning 90 days after the date of this Prospectus upon expiration of lock-up agreements with Robertson, Stephens & Company LLC (or earlier with the prior written consent or Robertson, Stephens & Company LLC), 5,883,333 Restricted Shares (and, to the extent vested, an additional 928,304 shares subject to outstanding stock options as of March 30, 1996) will become available for sale in the public market subject to Rule 144 and Rule 701 of the Securities Act, and 160,178 Restricted Shares will become available for sale in the public market without restrictions under Rule 144.
-In addition to these shares, 2,800,000 Restricted Shares held by one of the Company's principal shareholders that is an Affiliate of the Company are eligible for sale on the date of this Prospectus subject to volume and other restrictions of Rule 144.
-If, however, those shares are distributed by this Affiliate to its partners who are not affiliated with the Company, a substantial number of those shares would be eligible for sale without restrictions under Rule 144.
+Because of these restrictions, on the date of this Prospectus, no shares other than the 4,907,448 shares set forth above will be eligible for sale.
+However, 2,800,000 of the Restricted Shares are held by one of the Company's principal shareholders that is an Affiliate of the Company that has not entered into a lock-up agreement with Robertson, Stephens & Company LLC, and therefore would be eligible for sale subject to volume and other restrictions of Rule 144.
+If those shares are distributed by this Affiliate to the partners of this shareholder who are not affiliated with the Company, a substantial number of those shares would be eligible for sale without restrictions under Rule 144.
+Beginning 90 days after the date of this Prospectus (or earlier with the prior written consent or Robertson, Stephens & Company